spion/least-latency-balancer/README.md

 Returns a regular `net.Server`.
 Call server.listen(port) to start listening for connections and balancing those connections across the cluster.

-Sticky sessions are achieved based on the IP address of the client - requests from the same IP are redirected to the same worker index.

 The available options are

 ##### `activeWorkers`

 A function that returns a hash of the worker slots.
-For recluster based balancers that would be `cluster.activeWorkers`.
+For recluster based clusters that would be `cluster.activeWorkers`.
 The hash should contain:

 * a field `length`, the number of worker slots that serve requests
 * for every key `0..length`, a field that contains a [worker object][api-cluster-worker] of a worker that is capable of receiving new connections.
 If a worker isn't ready at that slot, the field should be `null`

-##### `retryDelay`

-If there are no worker available to serve the client, retry finding one after `retryDelay` miliseconds.

-##### `maxRetries`

-The number of retries to attempt before giving up and sending a 502 Bad Gateway error to the client.

-##### `behindProxy`

-If you use this option, sticky-listen will read the headers and look for the header specified in the `cipHeader` option (default `x-forwarded-for`) when reading the IP address of the client.
-This enables the balancer to work well even behind proxies such as HAProxy or nginx.

-##### `cipHeader`

-When `behindProxy` is `true`, it sets the header value that will contain the IP address of the client.
-It defaults to `"x-forwarded-for"`

 ## LICENSE

 This software is licensed under the MIT License.

-Copyright Fedor Indutny, 2015; Gorgi Kosev, 2015.
+Copyright Fedor Indutny, 2016; Gorgi Kosev, 2016.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the